UoB-COMSM0110/2024-group-1/README.md

 # Design

 ## System architecture
-Based on our gameplay, we will have many game interfaces, so we manage different game interfaces through `GameState`, each interface is a subclass of `GameState`; and through `GameState` and `GameEngine`: we implement the classic game loop architecture through these abstract and concrete classes.`GameState` abstracts the `GameState` abstracts the different states of the game (e.g. `MapState` or `EndState`), each with methods such as `setupState()`, `updateState()` and `drawState()`.
+We knew from our concept that we would have many game interfaces, so we created the `GameState` class to manage them.
+Each game interface is a subclass of `GameState` and `GameState`, in conjunction with `GameEngine` (the core game system class), enabled us to implement the classic game loop architecture.`GameState` abstracts the different states of the game (e.g. `MapState` or `EndState`), mandating the implementation of common methods such as `setupState()`, `updateState()` and `drawState()` in each subclass.
 This abstraction allows us to easily extend the functionality of the game by adding new states.

 The complex scene transition mechanism in our turn-based card game requires the design of multiple components:
 | Class          | Responsibilities | Functions |